ComputeSoftware/shoe/README.md

 Clojure has always had the ability to execute Clojure code from the command line via `clojure.main`.
 The reason this approach never took off (until now) was because you needed to determine the classpath to start the JVM.
 This required that you pull in some sort of Maven dependency resolver (i.e. [Pomegranate](https://github.com/cemerick/pomegranate)) or, more likely, fall back to the existing tools that solve this problem - Leiningen or Boot.
 To address this missing piece, the Clojure team has released [tools-deps](https://github.com/clojure/tools.deps.alpha).
 Tools-deps has a narrow, well-defined goal -- classpath creation.

 The [Clojure CLI](https://clojure.org/guides/deps_and_cli) combines `clojure.main` functionality with tools-deps classpath creation, making running Clojure programs easy.
 It still felt like there was a missing piece, however.
 I'd like to be able to run arbitrary Clojure functions from the command line, not just a `-main`.
 You can absolutely do this with the Clojure CLI, however it requires a few extra options and writing some code in the command line.
 Further, I'd like my functions to parse command line arguments without needing to write the boilerplate code that [tools.cli](https://github.com/clojure/tools.cli#example-usage) requires.
 It'd also be great if I could build up a library of common functions that I can use across all my projects.
 And as soon as you have a set of general, reusable functions, you want a way to pass default, project-specific options to these functions.
-Thus the creation of Clake (name inspired by [Rake](https://github.com/ruby/rake)).
+Thus the creation of shoe (name inspired by [Rake](https://github.com/ruby/rake)).

-At its core, Clake is simply a collection of functions that can be easily run using the Clojure CLI.
-Clake provides an optional CLI to make running functions easier.
+At its core, shoe is simply a collection of functions that can be easily run using the Clojure CLI. shoe provides an optional CLI to make running functions easier.

 ## Clojure CLI Usage